Session 1

 • Use camera vision and image processing technologies

-• Be controlled using remote IR controllers, joysticks or smartphones.
+• Be controlled using remote IR controllers, joysticks or smartphones

 Summer Institute Logo